Kimbo Slice

 Kevin Ferguson (February 8, 1974 – June 6, 2016), better known as Kimbo Slice, was a Bahamian-American mixed martial artist, professional boxer, and actor.
 Originally a bare-knuckle boxer, he became noted for his role in mutual combat street fight videos in the 2000s which were spread online, leading Rolling Stone to call him "The King of the Web Brawlers".

 Turning to mixed martial arts in 2005, Slice left the underground fighting scene and signed a professional contract with EliteXC after making his MMA debut with Cage Fury Fighting Championships in 2007, scoring a win over MMA pioneer and former UFC heavyweight contender Tank Abbott in 2008.
 In 2009, he joined the UFC by competing in The Ultimate Fighter: Heavyweights, where he lost in his first fight to eventual series winner Roy Nelson.
 In his official UFC debut, Slice defeated Houston Alexander at the TUF 10 Finale, before suffering a loss to Matt Mitrione at UFC 113 in 2010.

 After becoming a free agent via his dismissal from the UFC, Slice ventured into the professional boxing circuit, competing as a pro fighter from 2011 to 2013.
 In January 2015, he signed a contract with Bellator MMA going on to defeat MMA icon and long time veteran Ken Shamrock.
-He died of heart failure in 2016.
+He died of heart failure in 2016 and was posthumously inducted into the Bare Knuckle Boxing Hall of Fame later that year.

 Early life and education

-Slice was born Kevin Ferguson in Nassau, The Bahamas, on February 8, 1974.
+Slice was born Kevin Ferguson in Nassau, Bahamas, on February 8, 1974.
 He moved to the U.S. as a child and grew up in Cutler Ridge, Florida.
 He was raised with his brother Devon and sister Renea by his mother Rosemary Clarke.
 He went to Bel-Air Elementary School, where he was reportedly involved in his first fight with fellow student Dominic Sauer at the age of 13 as he tried to defend a friend.
 Ferguson continued his studies at Cutler Ridge Middle School and later attended Richmond Heights Middle School.
 He attended Miami Palmetto High School, where he was the star middle linebacker.
 In 1992, his house in Perrine, Florida was destroyed by Hurricane Andrew, forcing him to live in his 1987 Nissan Pathfinder for a month.

 Ferguson attended both Bethune–Cookman University and the University of Miami, where he was awarded an athletic scholarship and studied criminal justice but dropped out after a year and a half.